Are you having trouble getting your mix to translate well to other playback systems? Does your mix sound bad on your smartphone?

 Mixing in mono can potentially solve all of these problems.
 Once mastered, you should consistently create a better mix with the confidence it will sound great through a mono speaker.

-This article will show you how to effectively mix in mono and discuss why mono compatibility is still relevant in 2021.
+This article will show you how to effectively mix in mono and discuss why mono compatibility is still as relevant as ever!

 Let’s get started!